TashdidAlam/TashdidAlam/README.md

 <br/>

 ## 💻 Work Experience
-- BracNet, Intern, [October,2022 - November,2022] <br/>
+- BJIT Ltd, Devops & Cloud Engineer, [August,2022 - Present] <br/>
   Brief description of your role and responsibilities.
 Achievements or notable projects you worked on.
+- BJIT Academy, Trainee DevOps & Cloud Engineer, [April,2023 - July, 2023]<br />
+  Brief description of your role and responsibilities.
+Achievements or notable projects you worked on.
 - a1qa, Intern SQA Automation Engineer, [February,2023 - March,2023]<br />
   Brief description of your role and responsibilities.
 Achievements or notable projects you worked on.
-- BJIT Academy, Trainee DevOps Engineer, [April,2023 - Present]<br />
+- BracNet, Intern, [October,2022 - November,2022] <br/>
   Brief description of your role and responsibilities.
 Achievements or notable projects you worked on.

 <br/>

 ## 🎓 Education
-- Hajee Mohammad Danesh Science & Technology University, B.Sc. in Electronincs and Communications Engineering, December 2020
+- Hajee Mohammad Danesh Science & Technology University, B.Sc. in Electronincs and Communications Engineering, December 2022
+- Notre Dame College, H.S.C in Science, 2015
+- B.L.
+Govt.
+High School, S.S.C in Science, 2013

 <br/>